itemgiver/Hacking-Study/README.md

 ## About

 I studied basic knowledge about hacking.
 These are example materials of what I practiced. \
-Through this experience, I was able to gain security knowledge and have a safer coding style.
+While studying hacking, I was able to gain security knowledge and have a safer coding style.

 ## Materials